TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 ![app/__screenshots__/jest-coverage-report-html.png](app/__screenshots__/jest-coverage-report-html.png)

+- `npm run test:verbose` - This displays verbose output during the execution of the Jest tests

 - `npm run test:watch` - **This is the only test script that runs locally.** It runs Jest in `--watch` mode; running tests related to current code changes and not the entire suite

 ## Bundle analysis